dshire/bowling/README.md

 * Game logic stays server-side to prevent game manipulation by the client

 ### Next steps:
 1. Finishing the logic for the last frame
+2. Restart game function
-2. Adding multiple online players through Socket.IO
+3. Adding multiple online players through Socket.IO